brillout/wildcard-api/docs/faq.md

 You can, but you don't have to.

 Although,
-there are less and less engineers that only do frontend.
+there are less and less engineers that only do frontend;
-Most engineers that write browser-side JavaScript are also comfortable and eager to write server-side JavaScript.
+most engineers that write browser-side JavaScript are nowadays also comfortable and eager to write server-side JavaScript.
-It makes sense to hire only Full-stack Engineers and develop frontend and backend hand-in-hand.
+It nowadays makes sense to hire full-stack engineers and develop frontend and backend hand-in-hand.

-You can still have separation of concerns:
+But, you can still have separation of concerns:
-- Backend code that is tighly coupled to the frontend, which includes the API endpoints that run SQL/ORM queries on behalf of the frontend, is developed by the frontend team.
+- Server-side code that is tighly coupled to the frontend (which includes the API endpoints that run SQL/ORM queries on behalf of the frontend) is developed by the frontend team.
-- The rest of the backend that is agnostic to the frontend is developed by the backend team.
+- The rest of the server-side code is developed by the backend team.

-The strict separation between browser-side code and server-side code makes less and less sense.
-Most Frontend Engineers are nowadays Full-stack Engineers.
-To a Full-stack Engineer, RPC is a boon: it gives him the power to use any SQL/ORM query and any server-side tool he wants.
+The strict separation between browser-side code and server-side code makes less and less sense and , to a frontend engineer, RPC is a boon: it gives him the power to use any SQL/ORM query and any server-side tool he wants.